-Kamagra is a form of treatment for erectile dysfunction (ED).
-It contains the active ingredient sildenafil citrate, which is used in generic Viagra, and comes in either tablet or oral jelly form.
-It is usually bought online as a cheap alternative to Viagra or Levitra, and it is thought to work in a similar way.
+Kamagra comes either as a tablet, or as an oral jelly.
+It’s usually bought online as a cheap alternative to Viagra or Levitra, and it’s thought to work in a similar way.

-However, Kamagra is currently unlicensed in the EU and therefore cannot be prescribed to you by a doctor.
-Because of this, the exact ingredients and side effects of Kamagra are unknown, and using it is unsafe and potentially dangerous.
+But, Kamagra is currently unlicensed (not an approved, legal treatment) in the UK and the EU, so it can’t be prescribed to you by a doctor.
+Because of this, it isn’t regulated, so the exact ingredients and side effects of Kamagra can vary, and using it is unsafe and potentially dangerous.

-If you are looking for a non-prescription form of Viagra, then Viagra Connect will be available in Spring 2018.
+If you are looking for a non-prescription form of Viagra, then Viagra Connect could be a good option for you.

-Kamagra is thought to work a lot like Viagra, which is taken by men who are struggling to get or keep an erection.
-The pill or jelly is used in combination with sexual stimulation, and works by increasing blood flow to the penis.
+Kamagra is used like Viagra – when people can’t get or keep erections.
+The pill or jelly is taken together with sexual stimulation, and is meant to increase blood flow to the penis.
 The tablets are swallowed orally, and the jelly is dissolved on the tongue.

 Is Kamagra safe?